-Tasha DeSerio is a food writer from Berkeley, California who co-owns a catering company called Olive Green Catering.
+Tasha DeSerio is a food writer from Berkeley, California, who co-owns the Olive Green Catering company.
 According to the cooking magazine, she "honed her skill for preparing seasonal vegetables at Chez Panisse, where she cooked for five years."

 Roasted Brussels Sprouts with Mushrooms and Cream Recipe

-1½ lbs Brussels sprouts, trimmed and halved lengthwise
+- 1½ pounds Brussels sprouts trimmed and halved lengthwise

 Prepping and Roasting the Brussels Sprouts

-While the oven is preheating, place the Brussels sprouts in a large bowl and top with 3 tablespoons of olive oil and 2 tablespoons of the butter.
+- While the oven is preheating, place the Brussels sprouts in a large bowl and top with three tablespoons of olive oil and two tablespoons of butter.
 The original recipe has you do this on a rimmed baking sheet, but I find it easier and more efficient to work in a bowl.
-Yes, one more thing to clean but I think you get better coverage.
+Yes, one more thing to clean, but you get better coverage.

 Sautéing the Mushrooms

-Heat a large fry pan (skillet, sauté pan) over high heat until sufficiently hot.
-How do you know when it is sufficiently hot?
-Read my article called How Hot Should You Heat Your Pan When Sautéing?
+- Heat a large fry pan (skillet, sauté pan) over high heat until sufficiently hot.

 Finish the Dish